bmeviauac01/datadriven/docs/seminar/rest/index.md

     }
     ```

     Let us note that we did not need to concern ourselves with JSON serialization.
 The API returns objects.
-The serialization is automatically handled by the framework.
+The framework automatically handles the serialization.

     Paging is useful to limit the size of the response (and paging is also customary on UIs).
 Specifying a “from” is a simple and frequently used solution.

     The result of the method before the `ToArray` is an `IQueryable`.
 We may remember that the `IQueryable` does not contain the result; it is merely a descriptor of the query.
 If we had no `ToArray`, we would see an error.
-When the framework would begin the serialization to JSON it would start iterating the query; but at this point the database connection has already been closed.
+When the framework would begin the serialization to JSON, it would start iterating the query; but at this point, the database connection has already been closed.
 Therefore WebAPI endpoints should not return `IEnumerable` or `IQueryable`.

 ## Exercise 4: Editing products via the API

 Add the following functionality to our API:

 - Fetch the data of a particular product specified by id at url `/api/products/id`.
-- Update the name, price and stock of a product.
+- Update the name, price, and stock of a product.
-- Add a new product (create a new DTO class for input that contains only the name, price and stock).
+- Add a new product (create a new DTO class for input that contains only the name, price, and stock).
 - Delete a product by specifying the id.

 Test each endpoint!

 **Inserting** a new product you will need the following settings in Postman:

-- POST request to the correct url
+- POST request to the correct URL
 - Specify the _Body_: choose `raw` and then `JSON`
 - And use the JSON as _body_ below:
   ```json